 In February 2013, we blogged about email transparency at Stripe.
 Since then a number of other companies have implemented their own versions of it (which a few have talked about publicly).
 We often get asked whether email transparency is still around, and if so, how we've scaled it.

 Email transparency continues to be one important tool for state transfer at Stripe.
 The vast majority of Stripe email (excluding particularly sensitive classes of email or threads where a participant has a strong expectation of privacy) remains publicly available through the company.

 Today we're publishing two key components that have allowed us to scale it this far: our list manager tool and updated internal documentation reflecting what we've learned over the past year and a half.
 Hopefully these will make it easier for others to run email transparency at their own organizations.

-but there's also a long tail on topics ranging from
+sys-ask@), but there's also a long tail on topics ranging from country operations (

 We use Google Groups for our email list infrastructure.
 Today we're releasing the web interface we've built on Google's APIs to make managing many list subscriptions (and associated filters) easy.
 This interface, called Gaps, lets you do things like:

 - Quickly subscribe to or unsubscribe from a list.

 - View your organization's lists (categorized by topic), and which you're subscribed to (including indirect subscriptions through other lists).

 - Get notifications when new lists are created.

 Here's a quick sample of what Gaps looks like: